Outis09/Data-Wrangling-and-Analysis/README.md

 The Jupyter notebook I used can be found in [we_rate_dogs.ipynb](https://github.com/Outis09/Data-Wrangling-and-Analysis/blob/main/we_rate_dogs.ipynb)

+NB: The table of contents in the file does not work on GitHub

 I have shared my inisghts in an article on Medium.